Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/README.md

 ## Platform Creation Tutorials

-The tutorials under the Vitis Platform Creation category help you learn how to develop an extensible platform for your own board, or customize the Vitis platform on Xilinx demo boards.
+The tutorials under the Vitis Platform Creation category help you learn how to develop an extensible platform for your own board or customize the Vitis platform on Xilinx demo boards.

 - The **[Design Tutorials](./Design_Tutorials/)** showcase end-to-end workflow for creating the Vitis extensible platforms from scratch for different device families and boards.
 - The **[Feature Tutorials](./Feature_Tutorials/)** highlight specific features and flows that help develop the platform.